jfuze/mortgage-calc-pw-examples/README.md

 - **Node.js 18+** - download from [nodejs.org](https://nodejs.org)
 - **pnpm 10+**
+- `VERCEL_AUTOMATION_BYPASS_SECRET`.
+The value is not uploaded to this project to avoid storing it in plain text.
+You may need to retrieve the value from the assignment or an internal team member.

 To check if you already have them, run this in your terminal: